 - If you receive confirmation of a transaction which you don’t recognize, you may contact our customer service team to help you resolve the problem.

 - We recommend that you have all your Bank security settings enabled for your own security.

-- This protection does not apply to any unauthorised transactions that occur in respect of your account that were not effected by means of SID.
+- This protection does not apply to any unauthorised transactions that occur in respect of your account that was not affected by means of SiD.

 - A physical good which you paid for but never received.

 - A physical good which you purchased that is significantly different from what was described in the listing.

 Dispute Resolution specialists gather information about your transactions and help you resolve the issue.
 Throughout the process, you’ll be advised of your claim’s status via email.

 SiD helps to prevent identity theft